rrooggiieerr/homeassistant-axaremote/README.md

 ## Contributing

-If you would like to use this Home Assistant integration in youw own language you can provide me with a translation file as found in the `custom_components/axaremote/translations` directory.
+If you would like to use this Home Assistant integration in your own language you can provide me with a translation file as found in the `custom_components/axaremote/translations` directory.
 Create a pull request (preferred) or issue with the file attached.